 Legislation Summary/Scope of Legislation National Roads Act no 7 of 1998 - To make provision for a national roads agency for the Republic to manage and control the Republic's national roads system and take charge, amongst others, of the development, maintenance, and rehabilitation of national roads within the framework of government policy; for that purpose, to provide for the establishment of The South African National Roads Agency Limited, a public company wholly owned by the State. - To provide for the governance and management of that company ("the Agency") by a board of directors and a chief executive officer, respectively, and to define the Agency's powers and functions and financial and operational accountability and regulate its functioning.

+Legislation Summary/Scope of Legislation

-To prescribe measures and requirements about the Government's policy concerning national roads, the declaration of national roads by the Minister of Transport and the use and protection of national roads; Constitution of South Africa act no - Make provision for maintenance of local roads 108 of 1996, Schedule 5B
+- To prescribe measures and requirements about the

+Government's policy concerning national roads, the

+declaration of national roads by the Minister of Transport and

+the use and protection of national roads;

+Constitution of South Africa act no - Make provision for maintenance of local roads

+108 of 1996, Schedule 5B

+General Conditions of Contracts of -

+2015